samx18/osbcm_install/README.md

 # Usage
 1. Download the Oracle Secure Backup Cloud Module from OTN
-2. Extact it into stage area
+2. Extact it into a stage area
 3. Download this script to the same stage area
+4. Run it `./osbcm_install.sh `
-4. run it ./osbcm_install.sh and provide the prameters according to the prompts
+5. Provide the prameters according to the prompts